 Last Modified: Monday, November 12, 2012 at 7:20 a.m.

 Petaluma with its small-town atmosphere held a big-time Veterans Day Parade on Sunday, drawing a crowd of about 30,000 to watch men and women in uniform marching in formation, vintage military vehicles, classic cars and more.

-It was punctuated by a crowd-pleasing fly-over of World War II warplanes, which had the crowd craning their necks and shielding their eyes from the sun.
+The event was punctuated by a crowd-pleasing flyover of World War II warplanes, which had the crowd craning necks and shielding eyes from the sun.

 "It is a wonderful opportunity to bring the kids out and celebrate the service of the men and women in the service," said Pat Williams, a Petaluma newcomer who said the parade lived up to its billing.
 "We were told not to miss it."